 The Aerobus coach transfers in Barcelona leave practically every five minutes and the ride is about 35 minutes long.

-What is really good with these buses is that there is plenty of room for luggage, which isn't the case with Bus line 46 coach transfers Barcelona.
+What is really good about these buses is that there is plenty of room for luggage, which isn't the case with Bus line 46 coach transfers Barcelona.

 The buses are also adapted for people with mobility problems.

 1) Take a Barcelona taxi from Placa Catalunya straight to the cruise terminal.
 This is going to cost you around 15 euros, so depending on how many of you there are in the party, with the cost of the Aerobus, you won't profit much.
-It is way less hassle to take a taxi straight from the Barcelona international airport to the Barcelona cruise terminal.
+It is way less hassle to take a taxi or a private shuttle straight from the Barcelona international airport to the Barcelona cruise terminal.

-2) Take a taxi from Placa Catalunya to the beginnning of the cruise port, near the Cristopher Columbus monument and from there take the blue port bus which you can read more about in our article Barcelona Bus Transfers.
+2) Take a taxi from Placa Catalunya to the beginnning of the cruise port, near the Cristopher Columbus monument and from there take the blue port bus.

-3) Take a taxi from Placa Catalunya to the pier of the World Trade Center where from some of the cruise lines will run their free port shuttle buses you can read more about in our article Bus Transfers Barcelona.
+3) Take a taxi from Placa Catalunya to the pier of the World Trade Center where from some of the cruise lines will run their free port shuttle buses.

 Now, searching for information around the web you might have also come across the mention of the Bus Line 46 from the Barcelona International Airport to the city centre.

-Yes, it is one of the options.
+Yes, it is one of the options when getting from El Prat to the city center.
 And it is probably the cheapest one.
 For only 1,45 euros one way this bus line will take you to Placa Espanya in Barcelona.

 This bus line belongs to the city transportation system and it leaves every 20-25 minutes.